What's inside Kubeflow?

 Multi-user dashboard with role-based access control (RBAC) allows data scientists to focus on creating great models, while the ops team takes care of the backend.

-Pipelines map dependencies between components in the ML workflow where each component is a containerized piece of ML code.for data scientists.
+Pipelines map dependencies between components in the ML workflow where each component is a containerised piece of ML code.
 Learn more ›

 ML libraries & frameworks

 Every time you run a Kubeflow pipeline with specific parameters the results of this run are stored so they can be easily compared and replicated.